 We can combine top-down and bottom-up methods to formulate a solution through consultations between the central and local governments.
 We can combine total carbon increase control and total carbon emission reduction control in different regions based on regional economic development.
 For the specific methods taken by various regions and industries, we need to make gradual changes according to trends in economic development, structural adjustment, technological upgrading, energy replacement potential, air quality and total air pollution control.
-For regions and sectors that have entered into a post-industry stage are taking the lead in peaking carbon emissions around 2020, achieving negative total coal consumption growth, and that are required to impose special limits on air pollutant discharge, priority can be given to total carbon emission reduction control.
+For regions and sectors that have entered a post-industry stage that are taking the lead in peaking carbon emissions around 2020, achieving negative total coal consumption growth, and are required to impose special limits on air pollutant discharge, priority can be given to total carbon emission reduction control.
 These regions and sectors include priority development areas within the Beijing-Tianjin-Hebei Region, Yangtze River Delta, Pearl River Delta, and steel, cement and other industries.
-For less developed regions in central and western China and sectors not able to peak carbon emissions during the 14th Five-Year Plan period, total emission increase control will be incorporated into the five-year and annual plans of social and economic development.
+For less developed regions in central and western China and sectors not able to peak carbon emissions during the 14th Five-Year Plan period, total emissions will continue to rise and total carbon emission increase control can be adopted.
+The total emission control or total emission increase control will be incorporated into the five-year and annual plans of social and economic development.
 Evaluation will be conducted in line with the five-year national plan period, and fulfillment of indicators in the interval years will be more flexible.
 Allocation between the years is allowed to reduce the impact of real GDP growth higher or lower than expected.